-DMH Spotlight - An evening with Bella Back
+DMH Spotlight - An evening with Bella - and Ruth Bader Ginsburg!
+Back

 I just spent an evening with Bella, scanning some of my images in from the years I photographed her, 1972 to 1980.
 She was my leader, and my photographs were used in her posters, flyers and press kits.(See some of those, below...)
 I have created a slide show of Bella Abzug for your enjoyment.